 - Up to $500,000 of coverage is available for the contents of non-residential buildings.

 9. There is usually a 30-day waiting period before the coverage goes into effect.

-- Plan ahead so you're not caught without flood insurance when a flood threatens your home
+- Plan ahead so you're not caught without flood insurance when a flood threatens your home or business.

 10. Federal disaster assistance is not the answer.